zvigrinberg/morpheus-operator/README.md

 make docker-build docker-push IMG=<some-registry>/morpheus-operator:tag
 ```

-3. Deploy the controller to the cluster with the image specified by `IMG`:
+3. Deploy the Operator to the cluster with the image specified by `IMG`:

 ```sh
 make deploy IMG=<some-registry>/morpheus-operator:tag